DileepSathya/first_end_to_end_ML/README.md

-8.In src/MLOPS/__int__.py we have to create a logger 9.This loggwr will help us to log the process easily 8.in that __init__.py file we can create a logs folder in that logging.log file to save the logging info
+8.In src/MLOPS/__int__.py we have to create a logger 9.This loggwr will help us to log the process easily 8.in that __init__.py file we can create a logs folder in that logging.log file to save the logging info 9.create a config folder in that create a config.yaml file so  that we can specify the data download link and artifacts folder path
+10.in src/MLOPS/utils/common.py create a funtion call read_yaml